 Penn Commercial is committed to protecting the safety, health and well-being of all students and staff to ensure a drug and alcohol free learning environment.
 Penn Commercial prohibits the unlawful manufacture, distribution, dispensation, sale, possession or use of any drug by any of its students, employees in its workplace, on its premises or as part of any of its activities off campus.
 Penn Commercial recognizes that alcohol and drug use possesses a significant threat to student goals.
 In compliance with the Drug Free Schools and Communities Act of 1989, we have established a drug-free school program that balances our respect for individuals with the need to maintain an alcohol and drug free environment.
 One of the goals of Penn Commercials Drug and Alcohol Abuse Prevention Program (DAAPP) is to encourage students to voluntarily seek help with alcohol and or drug problems.
-The Director of Student Services will work with student during this process, and a mandatory referral for treatment will be provided to the student as a requirement to return to class.
-Financial responsibility for recommended treatment belongs to the student.
+The Director of Student Services will work with student during this process, and a mandatory referral for treatment will be provided to the student.
 However, the ultimate decision to seek the recommended treatment belongs to the student.
-In addition, students found responsible for violating this policy are subject to suspension, termination, and/or the jurisdiction of the State of Pennsylvania as well as Federal Law.
+However, the ultimate decision to seek the recommended treatment belongs to the student.
+However, the ultimate decision to seek the recommended treatment belongs to the student as a well as Federal Law.
 Penn Commercial reserves the right to require mandatory drug testing of any student who exhibits signs of being under the influence of alcohol or a controlled substance while attending classes or on Penn Commercial property.
 Students will be responsible for any costs associated with drug testing.